Your doctor might suggest this type of treatment if you’ve had an injury or illness that makes it hard to do daily tasks.

 What Does a PT Do?

 At your first therapy session, your PT will examine and assess your needs.
-He’ll ask you questions about your pain or other symptoms, your ability to move or do everyday tasks, how well you sleep, and your medical history.
+They’ll ask you questions about your pain or other symptoms, your ability to move or do everyday tasks, how well you sleep, and your medical history.
+The objective is to determine a diagnosis of your condition, why you have the condition, including impairments that either caused or are a result of the condition then develop a plan of care to address each.

 - How well you can move around, reach, bend, or grasp